cnourrcier/mern-stack-backend/readme.md

 - Express.js: A backend framework for Node.js used to create RESTful API endpoints.
 - Node.js: A JavaScript runtime environment used to run the server-side code.
 - Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js used for schema-based modeling and validation.
-- Express-validator: A library for validating and sanitizing user input in Express.js applications.

 ## Project Structure